cloud-gov/cg-ui/README.md

 #### Preparing your code

-We have several utilities for linting and prettifying code which run when you commit your code.
-You may run them manually, if you wish:
+We have several utilities for linting and prettifying code which you may run manually:

 ```bash
 npm run lint